-13.2.
+12.1.
 Corrective actions and sanctions: The state board may take appropriate corrective actions or impose sanctions, other than revocation, in response to deficiencies in the school's performance or compliance with applicable laws and rules.
-Such actions or sanctions may include requiring the school to develop and execute a corrective action plan within a specified period.
+Such actions or sanctions may include requiring the school to develop and execute a corrective action plan within a specified time period.

-13.3.
-Revocation/Termination or Nonrenewal by the State Board: A charter school contract may be revoked at any time or not renewed if the state board determines that the charter school did any of the following:

-13.3.1.
-Committed a material violation of any of the terms, conditions, standards, or procedures required under the charter school contract or this chapter.

-13.3.2.
-Failed to meet or make sufficient progress toward the performance expectations outlined in the charter school contract.

-13.3.3.
-Failed to meet generally accepted standards of fiscal management.

-13.3.4.
-Violated a provision of law from which the charter school was not exempted.

-13.4.
-Contract Revocation and Nonrenewal Standards and Procedures: The State Board shall develop charter school contract revocation and nonrenewal standards and procedures that do all of the following:
+- 12.2.
+Revocation/Termination or Nonrenewal by the State Board: A charter school contract may be revoked at any time or not renewed if the state board determines that the charter school did any of the following: - 12.2.1.
+Committed a material violation of any of the terms, conditions, standards, or procedures required under the charter school contract or this chapter. - 12.2.2.
+Failed to meet or make sufficient progress toward the performance expectations set forth in the charter school contract. - 12.2.3.
+Failed to meet generally accepted standards of fiscal management. - 12.2.4.
+Violated a provision of law from which the charter school was not exempted. - 12.3.
+Contract Revocation and Nonrenewal Standards and Procedures: The State Board shall develop charter school contract revocation and nonrenewal standards and procedures that do all of the following: - 12.3.1.

-13.4.1.
 Provide the charter school with timely notice of the possibility of revocation or nonrenewal and of the reasons therefore.

-13.4.2.
-Allow the charter school a reasonable period in which to prepare a response to any notice received.
+Allow the charter school a reasonable period of time in which to cure the condition prompting a possibility of revocation or nonrenewal

-13.4.3.
-Provide the charter school an opportunity to submit documents and give testimony challenging the decision to revoke the charter school contract or the decision to not renew the contract.

-13.4.4.
-Allow the charter school the opportunity to hire legal representation and to call witnesses.

-13.4.5.
-Permit the audio or video recording of such proceedings described in paragraphs 4.5.3 and 4.5.4

-13.4.6.
-Require a final decision to be conveyed in writing to the charter school.

-13.5.
-Reasons for Revocation or Nonrenewal: A decision to revoke or not renew a charter school contract shall be by resolution of the state board and shall clearly state the reasons for the revocation or nonrenewal.

-13.6.
-Termination by the School: Should the School choose to terminate this Contract before the end of the Contract term, it must provide the State Board with notice of the decision immediately after it is made, but no later than ninety days before the closure of the school year.
+- 12.3.2.
+Allow the charter school a reasonable period of time in which to prepare a response to any notice received. - 12.3.3.
+Provide the charter school an opportunity to submit documents and give testimony challenging the decision to revoke the charter school contract or the decision to not renew the contract. - 12.3.4.
+Allow the charter school the opportunity to hire legal representation and to call witnesses. - 12.3.5.
+Permit the audio or video recording of such proceedings described in paragraphs 4.5.3 and 4.5.4 - 12.3.6.
+Require a final decision to be conveyed in writing to the charter school. - 12.4.
+Reasons for Revocation or Nonrenewal: A decision to revoke or not renew a charter school contract shall be by resolution of the state board and shall clearly state the reasons for the revocation or nonrenewal and that the charter school had notice of such condition and a reasonable opportunity to cure same. - 12.5.
+Termination by the School: Should the School choose to terminate this Contract before the end of the Contract term, it must provide the State Board with notice of the decision immediately after it is made.,.
 Notice shall be made in writing to the State Board.
 The School must comply with the State Board's termination protocol.